-Remote neural monitoring and stimulation
+Remote neural monitoring - stimulation using interference

 Remote neural monitoring (RNM) or remote EEG using microwaves/radiowaves demonstrated experimentally in the rat

 Li X.P. et al (2014) demonstrated experimentally in the rat that neuronal activation can be sensed/monitored using an RF/microwave frequency as its phase change, which varies with permittivity in the examined brain site.
-The variation frequency of the RF electromagnetic wave was correlated with the EEG and the dominant variation frequency of the RF was identical with the dominant EEG frequency, as determined by the spectral density analysis (Fourier transform).
+The variation frequency of the RF electromagnetic wave was correlated with the EEG, whereas the dominant variation frequency of the RF was identical with the dominant EEG frequency, as determined by the spectral density analysis (Fourier transform).

 Use of temporal interference for brain stimulation / activation - Neurons follow the frequency of the interference pattern